NextronSystems/thor-manual/usage/special-scan-modes.rst

 * nodoublecheck (do not check for other THOR instances on the same system and do not interrupt scan if another instance has been found)
 * multi-threading (it automatically sets the number of threads to use to the number of CPU cores found on the workstation)

+IMPORTANT: Lab scanning mode requires a `forensic lab license <https://www.nextron-systems.com/thor/license-packs/>`_ type which is meant to be used in forensic labs.
+You can achieve a similar (but not equal) scan using **-a Filescan --intense -p path-to-scan**

 Virtual Drive Mapping
 ^^^^^^^^^^^^^^^^^^^^^